-Due to frustration and desperation, it’s possible that you’ll settle for a role that you’re overqualified for.
+Due to frustration and desperation, it’s also possible that you’ll settle for a role that you’re overqualified for.
 Then you could spend the next 10 years unnecessarily stuck in roles that don’t challenge or excite you.

 For example, let’s say you’re a Group Financial Controller at a leading Australian insurer.

-With the right resume writer by your side, your next move could be a step up to being Director of Finance at a large, blue-chip organization.
+With the right resume writer by your side, your next move could be a step up to being Director of Finance at a large, blue-chip organisation.

 (Bonus Read: Ultimate Guide to Choosing the Best Resume Writer).

 Being the esteemed advisor to the CEO, you soon find yourself knocking on doors of bona fide, highly respected positions.
-And 5 years later, you’re firmly in the C-suite, but now you’re CFO.
+And 5 years later you find yourself firmly in the C-suite after being promoted to the role of a CFO.

-But let’s say you don’t land that Director of Finance gig, so you settle.
+But let’s say you don’t land that Director of Finance gig.

-(The feedback was that another candidate was a better fit from a cultural perspective.
+The feedback from the recruiter was that another candidate was a better fit from a culture perspective.
 You’ve heard that comment many times before, right?
-But did you realise that your resume played a huge part in that decision?)
+But did you realise that your resume played a huge part in that decision?